qligier/blog/content/posts/2024-how-we-implemented-gazelle-api/index.md

 ## Processing the requests

-Now, we need to process the requests and generates meaningful responses to successfully integrate with the EVS Client.
+Now, we need to process requests for both routes and generates meaningful responses to successfully integrate with the EVS Client.

 ### Listing validation profiles

 The easiest endpoint to process is the `GET /profiles` route.
 It allows the EVS Client to know all validators supported by Matchbox, and show them in the EVS Client GUI.
-In FHIR, these validators are called profiles, and they are used to validate FHIR resources.
+In FHIR, these validators are called [profiles](https://hl7.org/fhir/R4/profiling.html), and they are used to validate FHIR resources.
 Looking at the HTTP Validator gives us a first idea of what we need to return in this endpoint.

 We list all the profiles loaded in Matchbox, and return them as a JSON array.
-We return both the FHIR profile identifier, used by Matchbox to locate the profile, and the FHIR StructureDefinition's title, as it is more human-friendly for users to select in a list of choices.
+We return both the FHIR profile identifier, used by Matchbox to locate the profile, and the FHIR [StructureDefinition](https://hl7.org/fhir/R4/structuredefinition.html)'s title, as it is more human-friendly for users to select in a list of choices.
-We add the profile's version, because Implementation Guides may have multiple versions loaded in Matchbox at the same time, and we need to distinguish between them.
+We add the profile's version, because [Implementation Guides](https://hl7.org/fhir/R4/implementationguide.html) may have multiple versions loaded in Matchbox at the same time, and we need to distinguish between them.
 We also add the Implementation Guide id, to allow the EVS Client to filter or group profiles in the interface.
 Finally, we filter extensions from the list of profiles, because they are never validated directly.